Emergent structure and dynamics of tropical forest-grassland landscapes: Methods

+The latter type of interaction occurs over each four nearest neighbour connections of the indicated type.
+E.g., fire will spread into a given grass cell with a rate $\rho_\mathrm{g}$ for each burning neighbour.
+For realistic timescales, our parameters satisfy \cref{eq:fast-timescale1,eq:fast-timescale2}, which were empirically justified in \cite{Hebert-Dufresne2018}.
+We borrow our notation from the moment closure literature \cite[e.g.][]{Keeling1999,Dieckmann2000,Kiss2017,Wuyts2022}, writing the global fraction of species with label $\mathrm{x}$ and the interface between species with label $\mathrm{x}$ with label $\mathrm{y}$ respectively as

-where both are normalised by $N$, $\delta$ is the Kronecker delta function ($\delta_x(y){=}1$ if $x{=}y$ and $0$ otherwise) and $\mathsf{A}\in\{0,1\}^{N\times N}$ the adjacency matrix.
+where both are normalised by $N$, $\delta$ is the Kronecker delta function ($\delta_\mathrm{x}(y){=}1$ if $y{=}\mathrm{x}$ and $0$ otherwise) and $\mathsf{A}\in\{0,1\}^{N\times N}$ the adjacency matrix.
 We simulated the cellular automaton via a Gillespie algorithm \citep{Gillespie2007} and used a domain of $N{=}100{\times}100$ ($N{=}200{\times}200$ in \cref{fig:FGBAplots}) cells with periodic boundary conditions.

-\paragraph{Noninvasive feedback control} To study steady states regardless of their stability in a simulation, we apply noninvasive feedback control, similar to what was used in \citep{SGNWK08,schilder2015experimental,barton2017control,neville2018shape} for tracking unstable vibrations and buckling states in mechanical experiments.
-To study the dependence of equilibria of $[x]$ on one of the conversion rates $r$, we treat the simulation like an ideal physical experiment and introduce an artificial stabilizing feedback loop of the form
+\paragraph{Noninvasive feedback control} To study steady states regardless of their stability in a simulation, we apply noninvasive feedback control \citep{SGNWK08,schilder2015experimental,barton2017control,neville2018shape}.
+To obtain the dependence of equilibria of $\br{F}$ on fire ignition rate $\phi$, we introduced an artificial stabilizing feedback loop of the form

-In \cref{eq:control}, $r$ is one of the conversion rates of the lattice model.
-The artificial feedback makes this rate time dependent by coupling it to the species occurrence fraction $[x](t)$ through the relation (\ref{eq:control}).
-The factor $g$ is called the feedback control gain and is problem specific.
-The property of noninvasiveness means that the controlled simulations have the same equilibria as regular simulations \citep{BS13,SOW14,renson2017experimental}.
-This implies that if one extracts the equilibrium values of the controlled simulation $(r^*,[x]^*)$, one can use them to plot a 1-parameter bifurcation diagram of the stochastic lattice model.